 from upstream plantings.
 Hatches come off the pond providing some good dry fly action.
 Above the pond, Green Creek is a slowly

-meandering stream with rainbows and browns in the 14-15 inch class.
+meandering stream with Brookies, Rainbows and Browns in the 14-15 inch class.
 The water is quite clear and a stealthy approach is mandatory.
 At

 the end of the road is the Green Creek Trailhead.

-This trail will take you 2 miles along the West Fork of the Green Creek to Green Lake (54 acres) which has Brookies and
+This trail will take you 2 miles along the West Fork of the Green Creek to Green Lake.

 East Lake.
+Green Lake contains both Brookies and Rainbows.
 West Lake has Browns and Brookies .
 East Lake (75 acres) lies within a rocky basin with a few campsites at the lake outlet and along the northern shore.
 It is a poopular area to set up a base camp to explore the area.
 East Lake contains Brookies and Rainbows.
 Both are an additional 600' elevation gain from Green Lake.
 Generally, the brookies

 tend to be larger at these lakes than those centered around the Virginia Lakes.
 The smaller, Nutter Lake, between Gilman and East Lake contains Rainbows.
 The Par Value Lakes (3 and 8 acres) also have